Prospects for $B_c^+$ and $B^+\to \tau^+ \nu_\tau$ at FCC-ee: Phenomenological Implications in the Standard Model and Beyond

 The measurement of $\mathcal{B}(B^+\to \tau^+ \nu_\tau)$ allows us to perform a direct determination of $\vert V_{ub} \vert$, which we define as $\vert V_{ub} \vert^{\rm lep}$, by inverting Eq.~\eqref{eq:BRBqtaunu}.
 Observing that the $B^+$ meson lifetime is currently determined with a per mille accuracy~\cite{PDG}, the only other source of the uncertainty in determining $\vert V_{ub} \vert^{\rm lep}$ would come from the theory prediction of the decay constant $\fBu$.
 As stated in the introduction, the average of its latest LQCD determinations is equal to $\fBu=190.0(1.3)$ MeV~\cite{FLAG:2021npn}, with a $\approx 0.6\%$ relative error.
 However, according to present estimates this uncertainty could be halved within the next 10 years~\cite{CDavies_private}, well before the FCC timeline.
 Therefore, the precision of the future extraction of $\vert V_{ub} \vert^{\rm lep}$ will be fully determined by the experimental error.

 We report our findings in Fig.~\ref{fig:Vub}.
-In the lower part of this plot, we show the current status of the determination of $\vert V_{ub} \vert$ giving the values presently extracted by exclusive~\cite{HFLAV:2022pwe} and inclusive~\cite{Gambino:2007rp} channel determinations, dubbed below as $\vert V_{ub} \vert^{\rm excl.}$ and $\vert V_{ub} \vert^{\rm incl.}$, together with the results from global fits performed by the UTfit~\cite{UTfit:2022hsi} and the CKMfitter~\cite{CKMfitter} collaborations, $\vert V_{ub} \vert^{\rm fit}$.
+In the lower part of this plot, we show the current status of the determination of $\vert V_{ub} \vert$ giving the values presently extracted by exclusive and inclusive~\cite{HFLAV:2022pwe} channel determinations, employing the method originally developed in Ref.~\cite{Gambino:2007rp} for the latter, respectively dubbed below as $\vert V_{ub} \vert^{\rm excl.}$ and $\vert V_{ub} \vert^{\rm incl.}$, together with the results from global fits performed by the UTfit~\cite{UTfit:2022hsi} and the CKMfitter~\cite{CKMfitter} collaborations, $\vert V_{ub} \vert^{\rm fit}$.
 Moreover, we also show the determination extracted by the average of current measurements of $\mathcal{B}(B^+\to \tau^+ \nu_\tau)$~\cite{HFLAV:2022pwe}.
 The current value extracted for $\vert V_{ub} \vert^{\rm lep}$ is compatible with the present inclusive determination, but with a large error due the current precision of the $\mathcal{B}(B^+\to \tau^+ \nu_\tau)$ determination, equal to $\approx 20\%$.
 An incompatibility with the exclusive determination of the CKM element can therefore be hardly claimed.
 Hence, this channel currently plays no relevant role neither in the determination of $\vert V_{ub} \vert^{\rm excl.}$, nor in the attempt to understand and reconciling the long-standing $\vert V_{ub} \vert^{\rm incl.}$ vs. $\vert V_{ub} \vert^{\rm excl.}$ puzzle.